-(WI) This course focus on interconnection issues and power/voltage quality impacts of distributed generation resources at the power distribution level, or industrial sites.
-Students will have a clear understanding of the challenges associated with the integration of distributed generation resources (renewable and non-renewable) with the current distribution power grid.
-The impact of these resources on feeder voltage and power will be discussed in details, with mitigation techniques analyzed.
-Hands-on simulation-based case studies will help the participants examine the covered topics on realistic power system models and understand how renewable energy interconnection issues affect power and voltage quality.
+This course focuses on different aspects of interconnection of distributed renewable generation resources at the power distribution and transmission levels.
+Students will have a clear understanding of the source and electrical characteristics of different renewable energy sources and the challenges associated with the integration of renewable generation resources with the current power grid.
+Hands-on simulation-based case studies will help the students examine the covered topics on realistic power system models and understand how renewable energy interconnection issues affect power and voltage quality.
+Students will also be introduced to the US electricity markets and the role of renewable energy and energy storage in providing deliverable energy flexibility.
 The course consists of a mathematical and analytical understanding of relevant electrical energy conversion systems analysis and modeling issues.
-A problem and project-based oriented design of small renewable energy systems will make possible the energy storage integration, in stand-alone, as well as connected to the utility grid, with all interconnections requirements for hardware, software and real-time implementation.
-Prerequisite: EENG282.
+Prerequisite: EENG282, EENG389, EENG470.